Could You Love A Greyhound Dog?

 I don't want anyone planning a cross country trip to be disappointed when they arrive here to find things with four legs rather than four wheels.

-We are Ammy (Mama) and Karen (The Jellyfish), a couple of friends who have known each other since our school days in South Africa.
+We are Ammy (photographer) and Karen (writer), a couple of friends who have known each other since our school days in South Africa.
 We’re both total misfits who still haven’t decided what we want to be when we grow up.

 We come and go, meeting up here and there, often sharing homes, cars, camper vans and, at the moment, a Greyhound.